williamrhancock/Pedantic2/docs/LLM_WORKFLOW_GENERATION_GUIDE.md

 - ✅ Use `items_key` to specify array location
 - ✅ Remember: each iteration receives the item, not the full context
 - ✅ Access workflow context via `_workflow_context` if needed
+- ✅ **CRITICAL**: Always add an EndLoop node after ForEach sub-workflow
+- ✅ Use `aggregated_outputs` from EndLoop to process all results together

 ### 6. Error Prevention
 - ✅ Check field existence before accessing: `input.get('field', default)`